J.P. Morgan Chase

 How might we help users gain confidence and peace of mind in tackling their financial goals?

-A goal setting and savings feature where users can set goals and get personalized recommendations based on their income and spending habits.
+Goal setting and savings features where users can set goals and get personalized recommendations based on their income and spending habits.

 Here’s a look at some of the new features for the Chase Bank mobile app.
 For a more in-depth understanding of my design process, scroll down!